RCKT-Software/telemetry/README.md

 Run the `.exe` installer and follow the instructions.
 You may have to select "Run anyway" if prompted with a Microsoft Defender warning.
 Telemetry will open automatically when installation is complete.

 ### macOS
-Make sure you download the correct `.dmg` file for your CPU architecture (either `Telemetry.dmg` for Apple Silicon, or `Telemetry_x64.dmg` for Intel chipsets.
+Make sure you download the correct `.dmg` file for your CPU architecture (either `arm` for Apple Silicon, or `x64` for Intel chipsets.
 Run the `.dmg` file and drag Telemetry to your Apps folder.
 When done you can unmount the `.dmg` and open Telemetry from your search bar or Applications folder.

 ---